Skip to content

 • Accessed properties on namespace imports and re-exports to track individual export usage

-This graph allows to report more interesting details, such as:
+The graph also surfaces more interesting details, such as:

 • Circular references